 If calling a towing company for service, it is recommended to use a lowboy/landall type of trailer.
 If a tow truck is used it needs to have a support arm that goes under the motorhome and secures to the front axle.
 Inform the tow company of the axle weights and total weight of the motorhome.
 Other important information is the length of the motorhome, number of passengers and milepost location.
-Two tow trucks may be necessary.
-One to tow the motorhome and the other to tow a trailer or the tow vehicle if it is not operational.
+Two tow trucks may be necessary if the tow vehicle is not operational.